-The Board consists of a Chairperson and fourteen ordinary members, all of whom are appointed by the Minister for Employment Affairs and Social Protection.
+The Board consists of a Chairperson and fourteen ordinary members, all of whom are appointed by the Minister for Social Protection.
 The members of the Board were appointed for a period of five years and meet eight times per annum.
 The table below details the appointment period for current members:

-Board Member Role Date Appointed

-Ita Mangan Chairperson June 2015

-Eilis Barry Ordinary Member October 2018

-James Clarke Ordinary Member September 2016

-Mary Doyle Ordinary Member October 2018

-Tim Duggan Ordinary Member September 2017

-Josephine Henry Ordinary Member March 2015

-Mary Higgins Ordinary Member June 2016

-Tina Leonard Ordinary Member June 2016

-Joanne McCarthy Ordinary Member June 2016

-Niall Mulligan Ordinary Member June 2016

-Cearbhall O'Meadhra Ordinary Member June 2016

-Ian Power Ordinary Member June 2016

-John Saunders Ordinary Member June 2016

-Sean Sheridan Ordinary Member November 2015

-Nicola Walshe Ordinary Member November 2017
+Board Member Role Date Appointed Additional Detail Ita Mangan Chairperson June 2015 Extended from June 2020 to December 2020 Eilis Barry Ordinary Member October 2018 Ceased March 2020 James Clarke Ordinary Member September 2016 Mary Doyle Ordinary Member October 2018 Re-appointed April 2019 Tim Duggan Ordinary Member June 2015 Re-appointed September 2017 Josephine Henry Ordinary Member March 2010 Re-appointed March 2015, ceased March 2020 Mary Higgins Ordinary Member June 2016 Tina Leonard Ordinary Member June 2016 Joanne McCarthy Ordinary Member June 2016 Niall Mulligan Ordinary Member June 2016 Cearbhall O Meadhra Ordinary Member June 2016 Ian Power Ordinary Member June 2016 John Saunders Ordinary Member June 2016 Seán Sheridan Ordinary Member November 2015 Ceased November 2020 Nicola Walshe Ordinary Member March 2017 Re-appointed November 2017

-The Board commenced an external Board Effectiveness and Evaluation Review in November 2019.
+The Board completed an external Board Effectiveness and Evaluation Review in February 2020.

-The Board has established three committees, as follows:
+The Board has established two committees, as follows:

-1. Audit and Risk Committee: comprises seven Board members and one independent member.
-The role of the Audit and Risk Committee (ARC) is to support the Board in relation to its responsibilities for issues of risk, control and governance and associated assurance.
-The ARC is independent from the financial management of the organisation.
+1. Finance, Audit and Risk Committee: In July 2020 the Board took the decision to merge the Audit and Risk Committee and the Finance Committee.
+The Finance, Audit and Risk Committee held its first meeting in September 2020.
+The membership of this committee comprises six Board members and two independent members The members of this committee are: John Saunders (Chairperson), Ian Power, Ita Mangan, Cearbhall O Meadhra, Mary Doyle, James Clarke, Lorcan O'Connor and Cyril Sullivan.
+The role of the Finance.
+Audit and Risk Committee is to support the Board in relation to its responsibilities for issues of finance, risk, control, governance and associated assurance.
+The Finance, Audit and Risk Committee is independent from the financial management of the organisation.
 In particular, the Committee ensures that the internal control systems including audit activities are monitored actively and independently.
-The ARC reports to the Board after each meeting.

-The members of the Audit and Risk Committee are: John Saunders (Chairperson), Ian Power, Ita Mangan, Sean Sheridan, Cearbhall O'Meadhra, Josephine Henry, Mary Doyle and Cyril Sullivan.
-There were five regular meetings and one additional meeting of the ARC in 2018.
+The members of the Audit and Risk Committee to July 2020 were: John Saunders (Chairperson), Ian Power, Ita Mangan, Seán Sheridan (to November 2020), Cearbhall O Meadhra, Josephine Henry (to March 2020), Mary Doyle and Cyril Sullivan.
+There were six regular meetings and one additional meeting of the ARC in 2019.

-- 2. Finance Committee: comprises six Board members and two independent members.
-The members of this committee are: Ian Power (Chairperson), Ita Mangan, James Clarke, Cearbhall O'Meadhra, John Saunders, Josephine Henry, Cyril Sullivan and Lorcan O'Connor.
-There were three meetings of the Finance Committee in 2018. - 3.
-Social Policy and Research Committee: comprises five Board members and one independent member.
-The members of this committee are: Joanne McCarthy (Chairperson), Cearbhall O'Meadhra, Mary Higgins, Niall Mulligan, Tina Leonard and Micheál Collins.
-There were three meetings of the Social Policy and Research Committee in 2018.
+The members of the Finance Committee to July 2020 were: Ian Power (Chairperson), Ita Mangan, James Clarke, Cearbhall O Meadhra, John Saunders, Josephine Henry (to March 2020), Cyril Sullivan and Lorcan O'Connor.
+There were three meetings of the Finance Committee in 2019.

+2. Social Policy and Research Committee: comprises five Board members and one independent member.
+The members of this committee are: Joanne McCarthy (Chairperson), Cearbhall O Meadhra, Mary Higgins, Niall Mulligan, Tina Leonard and Micheál Collins.
+There were three meetings of the Social Policy and Research Committee in 2019.